ndaneil/matterdoor/README.md

 <p align="center"><img src="./imgs/schematic.png" width="50%"></p>

-The 8 pins grouped together on the left need to be connected to a header in the nRF7002DK and the `P1.13` label marks the wire that will be connected to that pin on the board:
+The 8 pins grouped together on the left need to be connected to a header in the nRF7002DK and the `P1.13` label marks the wire that needs to be connected to that pin on the board:

 <p align="center"><img src="./imgs/nrf7002dk-connect.jpg" width="80%"></p>

-**VDD is 1.8V.** Keeping the ording of the pins on the header is important, it has to be connected in that exact order.
+**Keep in mind that VDD is 1.8V.** So using the correct ordering of the pins on the header is important, it has to be connected in that exact order.
 The wiring is shown below:

 <p align="center"><img src="./imgs/wiring1.jpg" height="200"><img src="./imgs/wiring2.jpg" height="200"></p>

 The three wires leaving the perfboard are to be connected to the LED strip.
-Cut five 12.5cm-long parts from the tube and cut five 12-pixel-long sections from the LED strip.
+Cut five, 12.5cm-long parts from the tube and cut five 12-pixel-long sections from the LED strip.
 The next step is placing the cut strip parts in alternate orientation parallel to each other.
-Soldering wires to the `GND` and `5V` pins is the next step, then connecting these and joining it to the `5V` and `GND` wires leaving the perfboard.
+Soldering wires to the `GND` and `5V` pins on one side of the strips is the next step, then connecting these and joining it to the `5V` and `GND` wires leaving the perfboard.
 The `DIN` wire from the perfboard needs to be connected to the input of the first strip section.
 Placing the LEDs in the tubes is the next step, followed by soldering the data wires between the strips the following way:

 <p align="center"><img src="./imgs/rows-wiring.jpg" width="80%"></p>